Coming to Ireland - tax and social insurance

 Temporary employment in Ireland

-Your employer will also deduct social insurance contributions, which are referred to as PRSI (Pay Related Social Insurance), from your pay.
-They will help you to qualify for contributory social welfare payments such as Jobseeker's Benefit, Illness Benefit and State Pension (Contributory).
-The amount of your contribution will depend on your category as an employee.
-For example, most employees pay Class A contributions, the precise rate depending on your earnings.
-You can read more about moving to Ireland and your social security entitlements and get a general overview of the social security system in Ireland.
+Your employer will also deduct social insurance contributions, called PRSI (Pay Related Social Insurance), from your pay.
+They help you to qualify for contributory social welfare payments such as Jobseeker's Benefit, Illness Benefit and State Pension (Contributory).